It's well known that Perth is the world's most isolated city.

 Situated on the banks of the Swan River, Perth also embraces many European sensibilities.

-The city has quite a few independent movie theaters and small clusters of local shops, as well as a preponderance of coffee bars with a relaxed atmosphere.
+The city has a few independent movie theaters, small clusters of local shops, and a preponderance of coffee bars with a relaxed atmosphere.

-If you are seeking for some education, why not take a trip to the award-winning Perth Mint, where you can witness liquid gold overflowing into special casts and view Australia’s largest collection of natural gold nuggets.
+If you seek an education, why not take a trip to the award-winning Perth Mint, where you can witness liquid gold overflowing into special casts and view Australia's most extensive collection of natural gold nuggets.

-By that this time, you’re probably in the mood for a great coffee.
+By that time, you're probably in the mood for a great coffee.

 Exploring Outer Perth

-For a bit of history, take a tour of the WW2 tunnels – these were used for storage and now are mostly empty.
+Take a tour of the WW2 tunnels for a bit of history – these were used for storage and now are mostly empty.

 On the modern front, the Aquarium of Western Australia is a great way to learn more about the ocean – there's even an underwater observatory tunnel.